 Who knows.
 Perhaps if there’s enough demand, someone will create such a game.

 If an urban exploration game existed, would you play it?
 How important are realistic graphics to such a game?
-What kinds of missions would you consider engaging enough?1 Person likes this
+What kinds of missions would you consider engaging enough?19 People like this